Nash Equilibria on (Un)Stable Networks: A game on an endogenous network

 \section{A game on an endogenous network}

-The model captures two primitives of a (strategic) environment where individuals choose both their behaviors and their relationships jointly.
-First, individuals' behaviors and relationships materialize fundamentally different decision processes.
-While for an individual to engage in a certain behavior she need not consider any but her own incentives, for a relationship to emerge and sustain there needs to be a consensus between both parties.
-At the same time, the incentives which substantiate individuals' relationship decisions remain selfish (and asymmetric), so that pure strategies and payoff functions remain appropriate means for mathematical description of the game.
-To reflect the consensual nature of human relationships, I augment the individual's decision problem with \emph{stability constraints}.
-The point is that, in contemplating their optimal play, individuals are aware that were the stability constraint violated, a relationship cannot be established.\footnote{In essence, the stability constraints embed the consensual nature of the pairwise stability of \cite{Jackson_Wolinsky_1996}.}
+Imagine a world populated by individuals who chose both their friends and their behaviors, e.g. to smoke or not.
+Figure \ref{diag1} provides an example with $6$ individuals.
+In the figure, individuals are depicted as nodes on a graph and the star-shaped shaded nodes are those who smoke.
+Next, friendships are depicted as links between pairs of nodes.
+These links are undirected because (being in) a friendship is a symmetric binary relation.

+Before introducing the details of the game, it is worth enumerating the distinct features of this decision environment that are also reflected in the model.
+First, player $i$'s choices of behavior and friendships are different in that friendships (unlike behaviors) require consent to form and maintain.
+Second, there are likely to be externalities not only between individual's behavior and the behaviors her friends but also between individuals' friendship decisions.
+These various types of externalities are explicitly defined in the proposed payoff specification.
+Finally, this is a complex decision environment in that even with 10 individuals, each player considers roughly $1000$ alternative strategies while with $100$ individuals each player considers roughly $10^{30}$ alternative strategies.
+This complexity relates to the proposed (family of) equilibria and adaptive dynamic.

+\comments{ odecisions to smoke and the decision to be friends with are different, are: presence of externalities, contrasting nature of the two types of choices and (flexible) local optimality of individuals' choices.

-The second primitive of the model is the presence of externalities for which, indeed, models of network formation are well suited for.
+A primitive of the model is the presence of externalities for which, indeed, models of network formation are well suited for.
 These externalities exist not only within the relationships per se, but also between the action decisions and the relationships.
-Externalities between relationships stem from the motives for sharing common friends or, alternatively, the motives for exclusivity of a relationship.
+For example, the more friends $i$ has the (increasingly) more costly it may be for new a friendship with $i$ to emerge and sustain.
+Another example is when $i$ dislikes or enjoys when her friends $j$ and $k$ are friends themselves capturing motives for exclusivety or for sharing common friends.
 In addition, externalities between individuals' behaviors and relationships reflect the motives for conformism with friends behaviors or, conversely, the motives to associate with those who share common habits.